 A sheer dearth of places to get married in Las Vegas makes it an appealing locale for a wedding ceremony.
 An Elvis impersonator can perform the ceremony.
 A drive-thru can offer a quickie marriage from the convenience of your car.
 Nearly every resort has a wedding chapel.
 Freestanding wedding chapels dot the city, especially downtown.
 And of course, churches and synagogues also offer wedding ceremonies, as do helicopters, golf courses, and more.

 Perhaps the easiest place to get married is right next door to the Marriage Bureau at the Office of Civil Marriages at 330 S. Third St. Couples can walk in every Monday through Thursday from 2 p.m. to 6 p.m. and Sunday from 9 a.m. to 5 p.m. for a 15-minute ceremony or book an appointment on Friday from 9:30 a.m. to 8:45 p.m. or Saturday from 12:30 to 8:45 p.m.
-The cost is $77.75, but do bring your own witness—it's a requirement.
+Bring your own witness—it's a requirement.

 More than 50 wedding chapels line the streets of downtown and the Strip.
 A Little White Wedding Chapel is perhaps the most famous.
 It also offers the Tunnel of Love, a 24-hour drive-thru wedding, as well as a number of chapels inside.
 The chapel, opened in 1951, has seen Bruce Willis and Demi Moore, Frank Sinatra and Mia Farrow, NBA great Michael Jordan, and Paul Newman and JoAnn Woodward, among many others, tie the knot.